brettwilcox/brettwilcox/README.md

 ### Namaste 🖖

-***I love creating environments for learning opportunities and growth, making cool things, and collaborate on interesting projects.***
+***I love creating environments for learning opportunities and growth, making cool things, and collaborating on interesting projects.***

 ---